You can still give a donation directly to OpenStoryTellers

 OpenStoryTellers help people to find their voice and use it.
 Stories are what make us human, they help us to make sense of the world, make friends and take part in society.
 OpenStoryTellers is a community arts charity in the heart of Frome, supporting people with learning disabilities and autism.

-OpenStoryTellers want to develop new Outreach support, which will focus on people with learning disabilities and autism who are not able to access OpenStoryTellers or the community in person.
-The Outreach support will provide an essential lifeline during this confusing and difficult time.
+OpenStoryTellers wanted to develop new Outreach support, focusing on people with learning disabilities and autism who are not able to access OpenStoryTellers or the community in person.
+The Outreach support provides an essential lifeline.

-Together we can support up to 20 people with learning disabilities and autism, and benefit an additional 20 family carers and supporters through the Outreach service.
+Together we supported up to 20 people with learning disabilities and autism, and benefitted an additional 20 family carers and supporters through the Outreach service.